meceqs/meceqs/docs/fundamentals.md

 * __Envelope:__
     Every *message* is wrapped in an *envelope* that holds potential message headers and important metadata for correlation, de-duplication, diagnostics, serialization.
 * __Pipeline:__
     *Envelopes* are sent to a *pipeline*.
-A pipeline consists of one or many *filters* that can modify or process the *envelope*.
+A pipeline consists of one or many *middleware components* that can modify or process the *envelope*.
     An application can have multiple pipelines (e.g. for doing HTTP calls, for sending messages to a message broker or for receiving messages from a broker).
-* __Filter:__
+* __Middleware:__
-    A *filter* is one processing unit in a *pipeline*.
-Filters are similar to "middleware" in ASP.NET Core.
+    A *middleware* is one processing unit in a *pipeline*.
+They are the same concept as "middleware" in ASP.NET Core.
-    A filter can have an intermediary role (e.g. log/modify/enrich the *envelope*) and call into the next *filter* or it can process the envelope (e.g. send it to an external messaging system) and terminate the pipeline.
+    A middleware can have an intermediary role (e.g. log/modify/enrich the *envelope*) and call into the next *middleware* or it can process the envelope (e.g. send it to an external messaging system) and terminate the pipeline.
-* __FilterContext:__
+* __MessageContext:__
-    A context object that is passed from filter to filter.
+    A context object that is passed from middleware to middleware.
 It holds the envelope and additional data like cancellation tokens, the current user etc. This is similar to the `HttpContext` type from ASP.NET Core.
 * __Result objects:__
-    For synchronous request/response messaging, the pipeline can be invoked with an expected result type and any *filter* can set the `FilterContext.Result` property to return the result object to the caller.
+    For synchronous request/response messaging, the pipeline can be invoked with an expected result type and any *middleware* can set the `MessageContext.Result` property to return the result object to the caller.
     This is similar to the `HttpContext.Response` feature in ASP.NET Core.

 ## Messages